SDN-Projects/cldemo-docker-macvlan/README.md

 Before running this demo, install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) and [Vagrant](https://releases.hashicorp.com/vagrant/).
-The currently supported versions of VirtualBox and Vagrant can be found on the main [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) documentation page under the "prequisites" section.
+The currently supported versions of VirtualBox and Vagrant can be found on the main [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) documentation page in the "prequisites" section.

 Once the prequisites have been installed, proceed with the steps below.